 Many other cat traits and characteristics will be shaped by how they were raised as kittens and have nothing to do with gender.
 For example, wild cats and rescues that started out as feral cats may be less trusting.
 Kittens that were raised in a caring environment and socialized with humans at a young age will tend to be more trusting and less skeptical of humans.
 Although the majority of non-neutered and non-spayed male and female cats have very distinctive behaviors, there is no consensus that all cats of either sex act a certain way.
 A cat’s personality is shaped by their individual genetic background and their past experiences in life in addition to their gender which makes every cat unique.

+In conclusion, female domestic cats are fascinating creatures with unique biology, behavior, and socialization patterns.
+Understanding these facts can help cat owners better understand and care for their furry feline friends.
 Let us know in the comments if you have a gender preference in domestic cats.
 For entertaining and educational cat videos, “subscribe” to our CatFancast Channel on YouTube.